 Likewise, the fat burner may really suppress your appetite as well, so you’ll want to ensure you are still eating a baseline level of calories to get your needs met.
 This will help you stay safe and healthy while using the fat burner.

 Finally, always speak to your doctor if you have any pre-existing health concerns prior to using a fat burner, especially if you have heart health concerns.
-Stimulant based fat burners can increase heart rate and blood pressure, so they may tell you to refrain from using the fat burner entirely.
+Stimulant based fat burners can increase heart rate, so they may tell you to refrain from using the fat burner entirely.

 Remember safety should always be your top concern.